 When we hear about carbon dioxide and other greenhouse gases, many people think of crowded highways and smoke belching from factories.
 But agriculture (especially animal farming), and diet (namely, eating meat and dairy) are increasingly becoming a part of the conversation surrounding emissions.
 And rightly so.
 Mounting evidence is finding indisputable links between food production and greenhouse gases, with more than a quarter (25 to 30 percent) of global emissions stemming from our food system.

 Carbon dioxide (CO2) is a leading driver of the issue.
-In fact, CO2 makes up the largest portion of anthropogenic (human caused) greenhouse gas emissions, according to the Intergovernmental Panel on Climate Change (IPCC).
-IPCC is the world’s leading authority on climate science.
+In fact, CO2 makes up the largest portion of anthropogenic (human-caused) greenhouse gas emissions, according to the Intergovernmental Panel on Climate Change (IPCC), the world’s leading authority on climate science.

 What is carbon dioxide?